-These 20 New Year's Eve Cocktails Are Sure to Impress Your Guests
+20 New Year's Eve Cocktails That Are Perfect for Celebrating

-It may be the last night on your calendar, but New Year's Eve is the most important party of the year—and you simply can't ring in the new year without a cocktail in hand!
-Reach for your most festive party supplies, get to crafting a few special decorations, and break out Champagne flutes for the whole crowd.
-While traditional Champagne is simply delightful anytime leading up to midnight, it's not the only thing you and your guests can imbibe in.
-You have the entire evening to serve up our favorite cocktail recipes that feature tequila, vodka, whiskey, and other sparkling wines.
+It may be the last night on your calendar, but New Year's Eve is one of the most important parties of the year—and you simply can't ring in the new year without a cocktail in hand!
+Reach for your most festive party supplies, get to crafting a few special decorations, and break out the Champagne flutes.
+While traditional bubbly is simply delightful, it's not the only sip you and your guests can enjoy leading up to midnight.
+You have the entire evening to serve up our favorite cocktail recipes that feature tequila, vodka, and whiskey, as well as Champagne or other sparkling wines.
 An added bonus?
 These drinks all pair perfectly with delicious New Year's Eve appetizers and small bites as well as any formal menu you may have planned.

-Toasting happy endings and new beginnings is what New Year's Eve gatherings are all about.
-The drink-meets-dessert idea, seen here, captures that sentiment, and to say it's a cinch to prepare is an under-statement.
-Pour dry sparkling white wine, such as prosecco brut, over a scoop of fruity sorbet—we used Talenti Roman Raspberry, but Ciao Bella Sicilian Blood Orange and Lemon are delicious, too.
+Toasting happy endings and new beginnings are what New Year's Eve gatherings are all about.
+Sorbet Spritzers, the drink-meets-dessert idea that's seen here, captures that sentiment, and to say it's a cinch to prepare is an understatement.
+Pour dry sparkling white wine, such as Prosecco brut, over a scoop of fruity sorbet—we used Talenti Roman Raspberry, but Ciao Bella Sicilian Blood Orange and Lemon are delicious, too.
 As it melts, it will make your glass, your night, and possibly your whole next year just a little sweeter.

-From sinfully sweet sips—like a rum and coconut cocktail—to pleasantly tart options—such as our lemon-drop Champagne punch—these sips are guaranteed to be a hit with any guest.
+From sinfully sweet sips (like a Pink Grapefruit-White Cranberry Sparkling Punch) to pleasantly tart options (such as our Italian Corpse Reviver), these sips are guaranteed to be a hit with any guest.
 Follow along as we share our favorite New Year's Eve cocktails.

-This refreshing nonalcoholic cocktail is made from blackberry puree, white cranberry juice, and sparkling water.
-You may use frozen berries to make the blackberry puree.
+This refreshing nonalcoholic cocktail is made from blackberry purée, white cranberry juice, and sparkling water.
+To make the prep work even easier, you can use frozen berries to make the blackberry purée.

 Sparkling Pear and Cranberry Cocktail